KCG 40th AGM & Convention, Radcliffe Conference Centre, Warwick University - 6 to 8 July 2018

-Our annual general meeting took care of the formal business of the convention and was a great opportunity to say thank you to the current board for all their hard work over the year.
+Our Annual General Meeting took care of the formal business of the convention and was a great opportunity to say thank you to the current board for all their hard work over the year.

-After lunch Tricia Basham & Emma Vining shared some of the discoveries from their work on the Gladys Jeskins sampler and almost but not all of the 50 metre sampler was unravelled around the collected members to much acclaim.
+After lunch Tricia Basham and Emma Vining shared some of the discoveries from their work on the Gladys Jeskins sampler and almost but not all of the 50 metre sampler was unravelled around the collected members to much acclaim.
 Guild members have access to the e-book of patterns inspired by single stitch patterns on the sampler - a true measure of the Guild's theme in 2018 - From Preservation to Inspiration.